dain-protocol/daintrader-trigger-sdk/README.md

 Since the trading scripts run on non-persistent serverless functions, you cannot directly set a variable and expect it to be available the next time the script runs.
 To overcome this limitation, we provide the `getValue` and `setValue` functions for persistent storage.

+SCRIPTS CANNOT KEEP STATE.
+U NEED TO USE THE setValue and getValue to keep sokmething persisting between runs of the script / cron

 Note: The stored values are specific to each trigger agent, so different agents will have their own separate storage.

 ### `setValue(key: string, value: any): Promise<any>`